South American Healing

 How you can help us transform

 Nestled in the verdant hills of Melancthon county, an hour’s drive north of Toronto, Ontario, Canada, our retreat space is surrounded by crystal ponds and 5 acres of towering cedar trees.
-Since then we have been hosting participants from all walks of life, across North America, who have been partaking in our healing modalities for a host of reasons; addictions, trauma, soul reclamation.
+Since then we have been hosting participants from all walks of life, across North America, who have been partaking in our healing modalities for a host of reasons; addictions, trauma, soul reclamation, integration.

 Our first step to build a much needed studio space is now complete!
 This studio space will enable other facilitators including ourselves, to offer their work, in the transformational and healing arts.